Crunch-io/ta-da/README.md

 Note that emoji using the `:notation:` are valid in the title and description (but not in `date` ;).

 If there is a feature announcement blog post you want to exclude from in-app announcements, include `show_news = false` in the front matter.
-(TODO: implement this filtering)

 ### Targeting audiences